-Chamomile is a pretty herb to grow in the garden.
+Chamomile is a pretty herb for any garden, and growing chamomile is relatively easy here in the UK.
 Its delicate daisy-like flowers appear in summer amongst its spiky green foliage.
 Both the flowers and leaves are edible though the leaves have a slightly bitter taste.

 Chamomile originates in Europe but grows well in British soils.
 It is most commonly used to make a refreshing herbal tea and is widely believed to combat insomnia.
 It is also thought to ease stomach pains and toothache.
 Regular use of chamomile could improve your immune system and may help to ward off colds and other infections.